-Canon 1Ds versus Canon 30D
+Canon 1Ds vs 30D

-The Canon EOS-1Ds and the Canon EOS 30D are two digital cameras that were revealed to the public, respectively, in September 2002 and February 2006.
+The Canon EOS-1Ds and the Canon EOS 30D are two digital cameras that were officially introduced, respectively, in September 2002 and February 2006.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (1Ds) and an APS-C (30D) sensor.
-The 1Ds has a resolution of 11 megapixel, whereas the 30D provides 8.2 MP.
+The 1Ds has a resolution of 11 megapixels, whereas the 30D provides 8.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 30D is considerably smaller (38 percent) than the Canon 1Ds.
 Moreover, the 30D is substantially lighter (38 percent) than the 1Ds.
 It is worth mentioning in this context that the 1Ds is splash and dust resistant, while the 30D does not feature any corresponding weather-sealing.